-On the one hand, he esteemed that "the exclusion of disproportionate awards of damages is prompted by the need to avoid interfering with freedom of expression.
-On the other hand, an order to pay an insignificant level of compensation might constitute failure to protect the victim's right to respect for his or her private life [...] [e]xcept in extreme cases at one end of the spectrum or the other, I find it difficult to accept that the Court should substitute its assessment for that of the domestic courts and, through its judgment, intervene in substance to correct their decisions". [para.
-4].

-In his opinion, the amount awarded as compensation for non-pecuniary damage did not seem so disproportionate to enable the Court to find that Ms. right to privacy was not protected at a national level.
-He deemed that "unlike the practice in Article 10 cases, in a case concerning Article 8, consideration of the economic power of the opponent does not seem relevant since it is not a question of punitive damages but of assessing the damage actually suffered by the applicant" [para.
-5].

-Judges Popović and Tsotsoria expressed a partly dissenting opinion.
-They voted against the amount awarded to Ms. Armonienė in satisfaction since they deemed it excessive regarding the violation found.
-In light of the balancing test between the rights to privacy and freedom of expression protected respectively under Articles 8 and 10 of the ECHR, they considered that the applicant should have been awarded a lesser sum.
+Judges Popović and Tsotsoria (partly dissenting)- They voted against the amount awarded to the applicant since they deemed it excessive in respect of the violation found.
+In light of the balancing test between the rights to privacy and freedom of expression protected respectively under Articles 8 and 10 of the Convention, they considered that the applicant should have been awarded a lesser sum. [pg.
+19]

 Decision Direction

-This case contracts freedom of expression since the ECtHR awarded a more extensive sum in satisfaction to the applicant than the one imposed by the national courts under the State's Legislation without justifying why the awarded sum by the State was deemed derisory.
+This case has a mixed outcome on freedom of expression.
+On the one hand, the Court agreed that there was an “outrageous abuse of press freedom”, and that no public interest was met by disclosing private information about the HIV-positive status of the applicant’s husband, thereby tilting the balance in favor of the applicant’s right to privacy even though the importance of freedom of expression was recognised.
+However, on the other hand, the Court also awarded a more extensive sum in satisfaction to the applicant than the one imposed by the national courts under the State's legislation, without sufficiently justifying why the awarded sum by the State was deemed derisory, which could potentially have a chilling effect on freedom of expression.